kubedb/docs/docs/guides/elasticsearch/gitops/gitops.md

   tls.key: <base64-encoded-ca.key>
 ```

-Now, Let's create an `Issuer` using the `Elasticsearch-ca` secret that we have just created.
+Now, Let's create an `Issuer` using the `elasticsearch-ca` secret that we have just created.
 The `YAML` file looks like this:

 ```yaml
 apiVersion: cert-manager.io/v1